Linear Model and Extensions: Weighted least squares

 we can apply the law of large numbers to show that $\hat{\beta}_{w}$ is consistent for $\beta$ and apply the CLT to show that

 where

 The EHW robust covariance generalizes to

 where $\hat{\varepsilon}_{w,i}=y_{i}-x_{i}^{\T}\hat{\beta}_{w}$ is the residual from the WLS.
-Note that in the sandwich covariance, $w_{i}$ appears in the ``bread'' but $w_{i}^{2}$ appears in the ``meat.''
+In the sandwich covariance above, $w_{i}$ appears in the ``bread'' matrix, but $w_{i}^{2}$ appears in the ``middle'' or ``meat'' matrix.
 This formula appeared in \citet{magee1998improving} and \citet{romano2017resurrecting}.
 The function \ri{hccm} in the \ri{R} package \ri{car} can compute various EHW covariance estimators based on WLS.
-To save space in the examples below, I report only the standard errors based on the generalized Normal linear model and leave the calculations of the EHW covariances as a homework problem.
+To save space in the examples below, I report only the standard errors based on the generalized Normal linear model and leave the calculations of the EHW covariances to Problem \ref{hw16::ehw-wls-empirical}.